 FAX: (919) 681-5489

-The Department of Psychiatry and Behavioral Sciences is an interdisciplinary leader in brain and behavioral health.
-The department’s 430 active faculty are organized into eight divisions: addictions; behavioral medicine; brain stimulation and neurophysilogy; child and family mental health and developmental neuroscience; geriatric behavioral health; social and community; translational neuroscience; and general psychiatry.
+The Department of Psychiatry & Behavioral Sciences is an interdisciplinary leader in brain and behavioral health.
+The department’s 200+ full-time faculty members are organized into three divisions: adult psychiatry and psychology, behavioral medicine and neurosciences, and child/family mental health and community psychiatry.
 The department seeks to provide the best available care to patients and their families, while advancing science to improve mental health on a global scale and equipping its roughly 80 trainees to lead the future of mental health care.

 Chair: Christopher G. Willett, MD